utdata/rwdir/docs/04-wrangle.md

 ## Review of what we've learned

 We introduced a number of new functions in this lesson, most of them from the [dplyr](https://dplyr.tidyverse.org/) package.
 Mostly we filtered and summarized our data.
-Here are the functions we introduced in this chapter:
+Here are the functions we introduced in this chapter, many with links to documentation:

 - [`filter()`](https://dplyr.tidyverse.org/reference/filter.html) returns only rows that meet logical criteria you specify.
 - [`summarize()`](https://dplyr.tidyverse.org/reference/summarise.html) builds a summary table _about_ your data.
 You can count rows [`n()`](https://dplyr.tidyverse.org/reference/n.html) or do math on numerical values, like `mean()`.